chenxinye/mhodlr/README.md

-#   mhodlr: Matrix computation in HODLR representation
+#   mhodlr: Matrix computations in HODLR representation

 [![License](https://img.shields.io/badge/License-BSD_3--Clause-lightblue.svg)](https://opensource.org/licenses/BSD-3-Clause)
 [![Run MATLAB Script on GitHub-Hosted Runner](https://github.com/chenxinye/mhodlr/actions/workflows/myscript.yml/badge.svg)](https://github.com/chenxinye/mhodlr/actions/workflows/myscript.yml)

 ## Abstract

-This repository contains the code for HODLR matrix as well as its basic matrix computation.
+This repository contains code for HODLR matrix construction as well basic matrix computations with HOLDR matrices.

 Differential equations often result in rank-structured matrices associated with off-diagonal blocks of low rank.
 These matrices are often represented in hierarchical format, etc., whose operation often results in fast arithmetic, e.g., matrix-vector product.
-A hierarchical matrix is a class of dense rank-structured matrices with a hierarchical low-rank structure, which frequently arises from finite element discretization of an elliptic PDE, radial basis function interpolation, boundary integral equations.
+A hierarchical matrix is a class of dense rank-structured matrices with a hierarchical low-rank structure, which frequently arises from finite element discretization of an elliptic PDE, radial basis function interpolation, and boundary integral equations.
 Technically, a matrix with a low-rank off-diagonal structure can be represented in a hierarchical matrix format.

 <img src=docs/demo.png width=300 />

 HODLR matrices are formulated by hierarchically partitioning the matrix in terms of a binary cluster tree and all off-diagonal blocks of each level of the tree are represented as low-rank matrices.
-This repository is concerned with the computation on the Hierarchical Off-Diagonal Low-Rank (HODLR) matrix; we implement HODLR computations in MATLAB, which is aimed for convenient API for HODLR operations.
-Besides, we provide mixed precision simulation code for HODLR matrix computing.
+This repository is concerned with Hierarchical Off-Diagonal Low-Rank (HODLR) matrices; we implement HODLR computations in MATLAB, and aim to provide a convenient API for HODLR operations.
+We also provide mixed precision simulation code for HODLR matrix computing.